MatthewC/autograder/README.md

 `!submit <assignment name>`

 **There is a demo already loaded in (using the tests/sample.py file) which can be uploaded and submitted as 'homework3':** `!submit homework3`

+## TODO:

+- [ ] Add propper comments
+- [ ] Fix minor bugs with OOP code (works, but errors can sometimes not be reported)
+- [ ] Add competitions
+- [ ] Keep track of submissions per user
+- [ ] Allow users to view their previous submissions/results